Last Updated on October 28, 2023 by Electricalvolt

-Initially, the charging and absorption current is high and it decays very fast.
+Initially, the charging and absorption current is high, and it decays very fast.
 The insulation tester reads insulation resistance low at the start because the charging current is high.

-Taking the IR test value just after applying DC voltage does not give the accurate IR Value.
+Taking the IR test value just after applying DC voltage does not give an accurate IR Value.
 Therefore, we should apply the constant DC voltage for at least one minute for the insulation resistance test.

 Safety Precaution After IR Test: